-This subcommittee is responsible for reviewing and evaluating the Doctor of Nursing Practice (DNP) Nurse Anesthesia-Lifespan (DNP:NA-L) Concentration curriculum on a systematic basis and submitting recommendations to the Graduate Committee regarding proposed changes; reviewing and evaluating all the policies and procedures related to the DNP Nurse Anesthesia-Lifespan Concentration and making recommendations to the Graduate Committee for review and approval; and serving as communication link between the SON and affiliated clinical facilities.
+This subcommittee is responsible for reviewing and evaluating the Doctor of Nursing Practice (DNP) Nurse Anesthesia-Lifespan (DNP:NA-L) Concentration curriculum on a systematic basis and submitting recommendations to the Graduate Committee regarding proposed changes; reviewing and evaluating all the policies and procedures related to the DNP Nurse Anesthesia-Lifespan Concentration and making recommendations to the Graduate Committee for review and approval; and serving as communication link between the SON and af iliated clinical facilities.

-The membership of this subcommittee shall consist of the DNP: NA-L Concentration Coordinator; the Nurse Anesthesia Assistant Concentration Coordinator; one (1) nurse anesthesia program faculty member, one (1) nurse anesthesia clinical site coordinator, two (2) senior and two (2) junior nurse anesthesia students.
+The membership of this subcommittee shall consist of the DNP: NA-L Concentration Coordinator; the Nurse Anesthesia Assistant Concentration Coordinator; faculty members teaching in the nurse anesthesia program, and student representatives from each DNP-NA-L cohort.
 The DNP:NA-L Concentration Coordinator will serve as the chair of the subcommittee.
 The Nurse Anesthesia Administrative Assistant (or other person designated by the DNP:NA-L Concentration Coordinator) will serve as the recorder for the subcommittee.